 The story goes that Dionysus arrived at Thebes with his eastern worshippers to introduce his rites into the city, disguising himself as their cult leader.
 But young Pentheus resisted the cult, believing them to be many lunatics that were up to no good in their secret parties on the mountains.
 It led Pentheus to have the Stranger and the Theban women arrested.
 But the tyrant had underestimated the powers of Dionysus through his miracles.
 The women escaped and returned to the mountains to celebrate once again.

-Dionysus punished women who refused to become Bacchae to destroy their children, like Medea.
+Like Medea, Dionysus punished women who refused to become Bacchae to destroy their children.
 In other tales, men who disrespected the cult could risk being destroyed by the minions of Dionysus, as the unfortunate Orpheus would soon discover.

 Drawing on this weakness, the mysterious cult leader persuaded Pentheus to spy on the women during their mountain celebrations.
-So soon enough, the tyrant would disguise himself as a woman, spy on the worshippers, and learn some forbidden knowledge about this secret cult.
+Soon enough, the tyrant would disguise himself as a woman, spy on the worshippers, and learn some forbidden knowledge about this secret cult.

 Author: Walter F. Otto